 The experiment suggested that sadness literally impairs the ability to judge colors because it interferes with the low level contrast sensitivity, like a decrease in the brains arousal or responsive ability that makes the pupil contract, amounting to reduced light entering the eye’s retina.

-This happens because our emotions carry information about the objects value and that information gets incorporated in visual perception of our environment engaging in a dynamic interplay.
+This happens because our emotions carry information about the object value and that information gets incorporated in visual perception of our environment engaging in a dynamic interplay.

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.